I Can (Nas song)

 "I Can" is a single by American rapper Nas from his sixth album, God's Son.
 It was released internationally February 11, 2003.
 Unlike the rest of the album, this does not have the Parental Advisory (or Explicit and other labeling on digital stores) label on the song, as it is aimed at children.
 The song peaked at #12 on the Billboard Hot 100.

 Composition

-Boasting production from Salaam Remi, the song samples Ludwig van Beethoven's "Für Elise" and the drum break from the Honey Drippers' "Impeach the President".
+Boasting production from Salaam Remi, the song "I Can" samples Ludwig van Beethoven's "Für Elise" and the drum break from the Honey Drippers' "Impeach the President".

 The lyrics are positive encouraging kids to stay drug-free and to pursue their dreams, pointing to examples of powerful icons in the African-American community like Oprah Winfrey.
 Conversely, Nas raps about a friend who was moving up in the music scene, only to fall victim to a debilitating drug addiction that took her career and her looks.

 Music video

 The music video, directed by Chris Robinson, was shot in Los Angeles, and contains footage of Nas rapping while children stand around him.
 The video starts out with the music from the introduction of "Get Down," but it soon transitions into "I Can."
 As the video starts, a young girl plays Beethoven on a piano in a vacant lot.
 Later in the video, children are jumping on a mattress in the same lot.
 The video also contains footage of break dancing and famous Egyptian structures.